FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: NLI19-SP: A Spanish Natural Language Inference dataset of hoaxes in Twitter

 \section{NLI19-SP: A Spanish Natural Language Inference dataset of hoaxes in Twitter}

-One of the goals of this research has been to build a dataset of misinformation pieces, already identified by fact-checkers, that have spread in Online Social Networks.
+One of the goals of this research has been to build a dataset of tweets spreading misinformation claims detected and verified by fact-checkers.
 We have selected Twitter as the target OSN due to its large number of users, the availability of an API and the intensive movement of both information, misinformation and disinformation.
 Besides, our dataset is focused on misinformation spread in Spanish.
 To build such dataset, we have followed a four-step process:

-\begin{enumerate} \item \textbf{Hoaxes collection:} We gather a pool of hoaxes identified by fact-checker organisations. \item \textbf{Search queries generation:} It is necessary to build representative queries with keywords to retrieve tweets to the hoaxes from Twitter API \item \textbf{Tweets retrieving:} We use the search queries generated in the previous step to extract tweets from Twitter. \item \textbf{Filtering by semantic similarity:} We apply the semantic similarity module to filter tweets semantically related to each hoax. \item \textbf{Natural Language Inference labelling:} The NLI module is applied to label the tweets according to their relation with the original hoax. \end{enumerate}
+\begin{enumerate} \item \textbf{Hoaxes collection:} We gathered a pool of 61 hoaxes identified by fact-checker organisations. \item \textbf{Search queries generation:} It is necessary to build representative queries with keywords to retrieve tweets to the hoaxes from Twitter API \item \textbf{Tweets retrieving:} By using FacTeR-ChecKey, we built a search query for each of the hoaxes in order to download tweets related to them from the Twitter search API. \item \textbf{Filtering by semantic similarity:} We apply the semantic similarity module to filter tweets semantically related to each hoax. \item \textbf{Natural Language Inference labelling:} The NLI module is applied to label the tweets according to their relation with the original hoax, detecting those that support or contradict the false claim. \end{enumerate}

 The result of applying this pipeline is a pool of semantically-similar tweets for each hoax labelled as \textit{entailment}, meaning that the tweet endorses the false claim, \textit{contradiction} or \textit{neutral}.